pdevis/test_web2/content/user-guide/getting-started/index.md

   - There are three types of errors, each with their own characteristics:
     1. Random
     2. Systematic
-    3. Structured random
+    3. Structured

   ❕ Each of the input quantities will be affected by **one or more** error effect!

 ### 🗸 Defining measurement function

-  - ❔ What is the analytic expression (i.e. measuremet function) of your data?
+  - ❔ What is the analytic expression (i.e. measurement function) of your data?
+  - ❔ Do you have a more complex processing chain using external software?
+  - ❔ Can your measurement function be written as a Python function that has the input quantities as arguments, and returns the measurand?

-  Read more about the importance and functionality of **measurement functions** in this [FIDUCEO tutorial](https://research.reading.ac.uk/fiduceo/archive/tutorials/measurement-function-pt1/#:~:text=Often%2C%20we%20are%20able%20to%20explicitly%20write%20the,X%20i%2C%20via%20the%20functional%20relationship%20f%20f.).
+  Read more about the importance and functionality of **measurement functions** in our page on [**propagating uncertainties through a measurement function**](user-guide/theory/processing-chains/).

 ### 🗸 Determining error correlation